 Matcha tea leaves are grown in shaded areas, which is why they have so much more chlorophyll.
 Chlorophyll is the reason leaves are green, hence good quality matcha is very green.

 It’s believed that chlorophyll can also detoxify the body, though this claim has yet to be scientifically proven.
 However it’s worth mentioning because if true it means matcha green tea can remove toxins, heavy metals, poisons, dioxins and also things that disrupt your hormones.

 - Focuses the Mind

-Matcha green tea also has up to five times the amount of L-theanine than regular green teas.
-L-theanine is a kind of amino acid that has psychoactive properties.
-These psychoactives boost alpha wave activity in your brain.
+Matcha has up to five times the amount of L-theanine than regular green teas.
+L-theanine is a kind of amino acid that has psychoactive properties that can boost alpha wave activity in your brain.

 Stress has been shown to induce beta wave activity, which makes you agitated.
 Alpha waves are the opposite.
 They get rid of stress, relax you and lower your blood pressure.

-Matcha green tea leaves are also packed full of dietary fiber.
-This dietary fiber keeps your digestion system going, gets rid of constipation, and keeps blood sugar even.
+Matcha green tea leaves are also packed full of dietary fibre.
+This dietary fibre keeps your digestion system going, gets rid of constipation, and keeps blood sugar even.

 - Lots of Energy

 Drinking matcha tea can give you a great pick me up in the afternoon when you need it.
-It is an excellent alternative to coffee because it gives you the boost of caffeine with none of the headaches or crashing of coffee.
+It is an excellent alternative to coffee because it gives you the boost of caffeine with none of the headaches or crashing.